Caspase 2: Function

+Caspase-2 is an initiator caspase, as are caspase-8 (EC 3.4.22.61), caspase-9 (EC 3.4.22.62) and caspase-10 (EC 3.4.22.63).

 Sequential activation of caspases plays a central role in the execution-phase of cell apoptosis.
 Caspases exist as inactive proenzymes that undergo proteolytic processing at conserved aspartic residues to produce two subunits, large and small, that dimerize to form the active enzyme.
 The proteolytic cleavage of this protein is induced by a variety of apoptotic stimuli.

 Caspase 2 proteolytically cleaves other proteins.
 It belongs to a family of cysteine proteases called caspases that cleave proteins only at an amino acid following an aspartic acid residue.
 Within this family, caspase 2 is part of the Ich-1 subfamily.
 It is one of the most conserved caspases in different species of animal.
 Caspase 2 has a similar amino acid sequence to initiator caspases, including caspase 1, caspase 4, caspase 5, and caspase 9.
 It is produced as a zymogen, which contains a long pro-domain that is similar to that of caspase 9 and contains a protein interaction domain known as a CARD domain.
 Pro-caspase-2 contains two subunits, p19 and p12.

 It has been shown to associate with several proteins involved in apoptosis using its CARD domain, including RIP-associated Ich-1/Ced-3-homologue protein with a death domain (RAIDD), apoptosis repressor with caspase recruitment domain (ARC), and death effector filament-forming Ced-4-like apoptosis protein (DEFCAP).
 Together with RAIDD and p53-induced protein with a death domain ([PIDD])(LRDD), caspase 2 has been shown to form the so-called PIDDosome, which may serve as an activation platform for the protease, although it may also be activated in the absence of PIDD.
 Overall, caspase 2 appears to be a very versatile caspase with multiple functions beyond cell death induction.

+Caspase-2 is an important enzyme in the cysteine aspartate protease family, known as caspases, which are central to the regulation of apoptosis and, in certain cases, inflammation.
+While many caspases are mainly involved in the initiation and execution of cell death, caspase-2 has a broader range of functions.
+Beyond its apoptotic role, it contributes to maintaining genomic stability and responding to cellular stress, demonstrating its multifaceted role in cellular processes and its wider importance in cell regulation mechanisms.
+When caspases are activated, they break down a variety of specific protein substrates, triggering the distinct features of apoptosis, such as DNA fragmentation, chromatin condensation, and plasma membrane blebbing.
+Caspase-2, known as the most evolutionarily conserved caspase, holds a unique role in both apoptotic and non-apoptotic functions.
+Its evolutionary stability highlights its essential contributions to cellular processes like preserving genomic integrity and regulating stress responses, demonstrating its broader significance beyond just apoptosis.